 Want to track an email campaign or a thread about a particular project?
 Email logging allows you to attach emails to the activity feed of a particular contact in the CRM.
 That way, you can easily pull up a record of your communications with a contact without leaving the CRM.

-According to a 2014 survey from Software Advice, mobile CRM access improved sales people’s efficiency, productivity and data quality.
+Mobile CRM access improves sales people’s efficiency, productivity and data quality.
 A CRM app or mobile version of the website allows you to keep a contact’s info with you at all times, communicate with your team and add any updates to the CRM while you’re on the go.
 If this sounds like something you’ll need to do regularly, you’ll want a cloud-based CRM so that you can access data no matter where you are.

 CRMs aren’t easy to set up or understand on your own.
 For even the most intuitive systems, you’re going to want a demo with the product, help guides and the ability to contact customer service if necessary.
 Be wary of CRMs that require you to pay for customer service or don’t have real people available for you to communicate with; your needs are unique, and you’ll want special help when learning how to maximize your benefit from a CRM system.